Full name Andre Ryan Adams

 Along the way, Adams was recalled for three ODIs against Sri Lanka in December but was overlooked for the World Cup and lost his national contract in May 2007.
 He was overlooked again the following season, despite impressive performances in the State Championship, and signed a two-year contract with the short-lived Indian Cricket League.

-In 2008, Adams joined Nottinghamshire, initially on a two-year deal, and has remained with the club since.
-He was named the club's player of the year in consecutive seasons, after taking 68 first-class wickets as Nottinghamshire won the County Championship in 2010 and a further 67 in 2011.
-He totalled 54 in the 2012 campaign despite missing four matches because of injury.
+In 2008, Adams joined Nottinghamshire, initially on a two-year deal.
+He was named the club's player of the year in consecutive seasons, after taking 68 first-class wickets as Nottinghamshire won the County Championship in 2010.
+Between 2011 and 2013, he took more than 50 Championship wickets in each of the three seasons and only Monty Panesar and Alan Richardson could point to such consistency.

-He plays only first-class matches in England but appears in 50 and 20-over games during the English close season.
+Adams played only first-class matches in England but appeared in 50 and 20-over games during the English close season.
 He was part of the Auckland Aces side that won New Zealand's domestic one-day cup and Twenty20 tournaments in 2010-11 and represented them in the Champions League T20 in India.
 The Aces retained their T20 crown in 2011-12.
 Adams also appeared in the first Bangladesh Premier League, for eventual semi-finalists, Khulna Royal Bengals.